shivaCode-2/linuxContainer/README.md

 - Authenticate to GHCR
 - Pull labview_linux:2025q3_beta
 - Mount your repo and execute runlabview.sh
-- Report pass/fail in the PR checks
+- Report pass/fail in the PR checks-

 7. **Review results & iterate**
 - Click the Actions tab or PR checks to see logs.